 About the UW-Milwaukee Panther Arena

 Established in 1950, the UW-Milwaukee Panther Arena, originally known as the Milwaukee Arena, then MECCA and most recently the U.S. Cellular Arena, is one of Wisconsin’s premier indoor arenas.
 Seating as many as 12,700 people, the arena is home to the UW-Milwaukee Panthers, Milwaukee Wave indoor soccer team, the Brewcity Bruisers roller derby league, Disney on Ice, The Tripoli Shrine Circus and hosts many other sports, entertainment and events.
-The UW-Milwaukee Panther Arena is located at the corner of 4th Street and Kilbourn Avenue (400 W. Kilbourn Avenue) in downtown Milwaukee.
+The UW-Milwaukee Panther Arena is located at the corner of Kilbourn and Vel R. Phillips Avenues (400 W. Kilbourn Avenue) in downtown Milwaukee.

 About the Wisconsin Center District (WCD)